 What Is Anorexia in Dogs?

-Anorexia is the lack of an appetite or reluctance to want to eat.
-People usually associate this term with anorexia nervosa, which is an eating disorder in people, but anorexia simply occurs when a dog refuses to eat.
+Anorexia is a complete lack of appetite.
+Your dog is refusing any food and not eating anything.
+Hyporexia is a decreased appetite or a reluctance to want to eat.
+It is important to note the difference when you are discussing the severity of your pet's symptoms with your veterinarian, as different issues will cause different levels of changes in appetite.
+People usually associate this term anorexia with anorexia nervosa, which is an eating disorder in people, but anorexia simply occurs when a dog refuses to eat.

 Reasons Why a Dog Stops Eating